GetUSB.info Logo

 Single Atom Transistor Recipe Sets The Stage For Quantum Computers

-Some really smart researchers at the National Institute of Standards and Technology (NIST) and some of their colleagues at the University of Maryland developed a step-by-step recipe to produce the atomic-scale devices.
-Atomic scaled devices is the heart of quantum computing.
-Said in a very simple way; “quantum” is the Latin word for “amount” and is the smallest possible physical unit which has energy (or matter).
+Some extremely smart researchers at the National Institute of Standards and Technology (NIST), along with colleagues at the University of Maryland, developed a step-by-step process for producing atomic-scale devices.
+Atomic-scale devices are at the heart of quantum computing.
+Put very simply, the word “quantum” comes from Latin and means “amount.”
+In physics, it represents the smallest possible unit of energy or matter.

-In really simple terms, this is the recipe:
+In very simple terms, here is the process:

-The team used a known technique in which a silicon chip is covered with a layer of hydrogen atoms, which readily bind to silicon.
+First, the team used a known technique in which a silicon chip is coated with a layer of hydrogen atoms.
+These hydrogen atoms naturally bind to the silicon surface.

 Home Office Tools – Home Office USB Duplicator